 View and apply to open jobs or internships.
 Keep the momentum going from your meetings with employers.
 Check out their page on Handshake to see current jobs and internships.
 Recruiters are logging into Handshake daily to find students for open jobs—so it’s the best place to apply!
 If you’re not ready to apply yet, save the jobs you like so you’ll get notifications to apply before the deadlines.
 Want to all our Handshake tips and tricks?
 Check out our Handshake Guide:

-Ethical Practices for CNS Students
+Ethical Recruiting Guidelines for CNS Students

-The College of Natural Sciences Career Services Office strives to provide services and programs to empower students in career exploration, professional development and networking opportunities to connect with employers.
+The College of Natural Sciences Career Services Office strives to provide services and programs to empower students in career exploration, professional development, and networking opportunities to connect with employers.
 It's important for the professional development of students that they learn to conduct themselves in an ethical manner.
 Failure to honor agreements with recruiters reflects poorly on the student as well as the University.

 All students are expected to read and understand these guidelines in addition to the consequences of violating these guidelines.

 What are the offer guidelines for employers?

 CNS Career Services encourages employers to follow the offer guidelines we provide.
 The timelines provided are suggestions and we are unable to force employers to follow these timelines.
 Learn more about our hiring and offer guidelines for employers at the link below:

 Third party recruiters are individuals who are engaging in recruiting activities, but work outside of a company's official recruiting department.
 They will often pass along resumes to companies that are hiring and manage the interview process.
 They, themselves, aren't directly hiring.